web29-DevoughnHall/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+If you need lifecycle methods.

 - [ ] Name three lifecycle methods and their purposes.

+1.the render method which returns jsx and displays it in the UI.

+2.componentDidMount which is called when component is mounted.

+3. componentDidUpdate which is called when updating is happening

 - [ ] What is the purpose of a custom hook?
+It alows you to reuse logic in components by making it a fuction allowing you to call it wherever needed.

 - [ ] Why is it important to test our apps?
+So you can test your app on both the user and deloper side to make sure things are running as intended.
 ## Project Set Up

 Follow these steps to set up and work on your project: